bitrise-io/stacks/content/tools/Ruby.md

 ---
 title: Overview of Ruby versions
+summary: An overview of the preinstalled Ruby versions across all Bitrise stacks.
 ---

 This is an overview of the preinstalled Ruby versions across all Bitrise stacks.